 Pivoting, changing, and reinventing.
-All industries have used at least one of these words to describe the impact of the pandemic, and the voiceover industry is no exception.
+All industries have used at least one of these words to describe the impact of a voice actor working from home during the pandemic, and our industry is no exception.
 It’s been a challenging year and a half, but thanks to technology and a little out-of-the-box thinking, it’s easier now, more than ever, to find just the right voiceover talent for that upcoming project.

 Great talent is everywhere